MaggieMei/mbed-client-withTempHum/README.md

 **Note:** Instructions to set this up are located [here](https://developer.mbed.org/handbook/SerialPC#host-interface-and-terminal-applications).

-After connecting you should see messages about connecting to mbed Device Connector:
+After the bin file downloaded and your board reset, you should see the below messages:

 ```
 In app_start()